AECOM: 1910–1990

-2000-present
+2000–present

-In 2000, AECOM acquired Metcalf and Eddy, a water and wastewater engineering firm based in Massachusetts.
+In 2000, AECOM acquired Metcalf and Eddy, a water and wastewater engineering firm based in Massachusetts and London-based Guy Maunsell International, expanding the firm's reach in the United Kingdom, Hong Kong/China, Australia and the Middle East.
 In 2003, AECOM developed an award-winning landscape plan for Jinji Lake in Suzhou Industrial Park; the lake was developed from a shallow and marshy pond into one of the largest lake front parks in China.

-In September 2004 it acquired the Canadian company, UMA Engineering Ltd.
+In September 2004, it acquired the Canadian company, UMA Engineering Ltd. ENSR and EDAW joined AECOM in 2005.

 AECOM went public during May 2007 with an initial public offering on the NYSE, netting $468.3 million.
-In January 2008, AECOM acquired The Services Group, Inc., a provider of consulting services to the US Agency for International Development and other multi-lateral donor organizations.
+In January 2008, AECOM acquired The Services Group, Inc., a provider of consulting services to the US Agency for International Development (USAID) and other multi-lateral donor organizations.
 In July 2008, AECOM purchased Earth Tech Inc., a consulting and engineering firm, from Tyco International for $510 million.
-On July 14, 2010, AECOM announced its acquisition of Tishman Construction Corp., a leading provider of construction management services in the United States and the United Arab Emirates, in a $245 million transaction including $202 million in cash and the remainder in AECOM common stock.
-On July 13, 2014, AECOM announced its acquisition of URS Corporation, an engineering, construction, and technical services firm for US$56.31 per share in cash and stock.
+On July 14, 2010, AECOM announced its acquisition of Tishman Construction Corp., a leading provider of construction management services in the United States, whose projects include both the building of the original Twin Towers in New York City in 1973 and One World Trade Center (Freedom Tower) in the aftermath of 9/11.
+On July 13, 2014, AECOM announced its acquisition of URS Corporation, an engineering, construction, and technical services firm for US$56.31 per share in cash and stock, pegging the enterprise value of URS at approximately $6 billion.
 Effective July 10, 2014, it acquired ACE International Consultants SL, a Madrid-based provider of consulting services.
 In July 2014, it acquired Hunt Construction Group, adding to AECOM's construction services business.
 In July 2017, AECOM acquired Shimmick Construction Company.
 Officials at the Golden Gate Bridge, Highway and Transportation District blamed the acquisition for delaying construction of a safety barrier at the bridge by 2 years.